Joseph-Gill/tax-backend/Readme.md

 4.This template uses a custom User model with email as the unique auth field.

-5.The backend is hidden in a honeypot.
+5.The backend admin is hidden in a honeypot.
 Please change the true admin url to something else in the root urls.py.

 6.This template is hooked up to Sentry (the error monitoring platform).
 Change the dsn address pointing to sentry in the .envs files.